MIROC-DOC/model_description/draft/p-cum.md

 The interaction of the updrafs and downdrafts with the surrounding environment is formulated following Arakawa and Schubert (1974).
 The areal fractions of the updrafts and downdrafts are assumed to be sufficiently small and the grid-mean prognostic variables are the same as those over the environmental area, which are changed by the detrainment of the updrafts and downdrafts, the compensating subsidence and the evaporation and sublimation of the precipitation associated with the updrafts.

-The input variables to this scheme are temperature $T$, specific humidity $q$, cloud water $q_l$, cloud ice $q_i$, zonal wind $u$, meridional wind $v$, all tracers including aerosols and greenhouse gases, height $z$, pressure $p$, and cloud cover $C$.
+The input variables to this scheme are temperature $T$, specific humidity $q$, cloud liquid water $q_l$, cloud ice $q_i$, zonal wind $u$, meridional wind $v$, all tracers including aerosols and greenhouse gases, height $z$, pressure $p$, and cloud cover $C$.
 The scheme gives the tendencies of $T$, $q$, $q_l$, $q_i$, $u$, $v$, $C$ and all the tracers.
-The vertical profiles of the rainfall and snowfall fluxes, cloud water, cloud ice and cloud fraction associated with the updrafts are also output as diagnostic variables.
+The vertical profiles of the rainfall and snowfall fluxes, cloud liquid water, cloud ice and cloud fraction associated with the updrafts are also output as diagnostic variables.

-A summary of the calculation procedure is given below, along with the subroutine names.
+The procedure of the calculations is given as follows along with the names of the subroutines.

 1. calculation of cloud base `CUMBAS`.
 2. calculation of in-cloud properties `CUMUP`.
 3. calculation of cloud base mass flux `CUMBMX`.
 4. calculation of cloud mass flux, detrainment, and precipitation `CUMFLX`.
-5. evaluation of cloud water and cloud cover by cumulus `CUMCLD`.
+5. diagnosis of cloud water and cloud cover by cumulus `CUMCLD`.
-6. calculation of the change in temperature and specific humidity by detrainment `CLDDET`.
+6. calculation of tendencies by detrainment `CLDDET`.
 7. calculation of freezing, melting, evaporation, sublimation, and downdraft mass flux `CUMDWN`.
-8. calculation of the change in temperature and specific humidity by compensating subsidence `CLDSBH`.
+8. calculation of tendencies by compensating subsidence `CLDSBH`.
 9. calculation of cumulus momentum transport `CUMCMT`.
 10. calculation of tracer updraft `CUMUPR`.
 11. calculation of tracer downdraft `CUMDNR`.